evertheylen/coding/README.rst

 Support
 =======

 *There is only one version, the latest version.* I make full use of the glorious f-strings, so Python 3.6 or newer is required.
+Required libraries are listed in ``requirements.txt``.